Me & My Library

 Library Commentary

-by A.C, about 1 month agoI probably can be called an avid reader.
+by A.C, over 1 year agoI probably can be called an avid reader.
 Beginning at about age five and still reading at age ninety-three, my experiences with many types of libraries are legion.
 Although the first sixty years of experiences are interesting historically, there is little which applies to the current situation.
 Therefor, these words are concerned only with the past twenty-five or thirty years.

 Sometime about 1995, I complained to my wife that there was nothing good in the house to read.
 She quickly responded and said, “ well then,go back to your den and write a book, but get out of my kitchen”....
 Continue reading